T32 Training Grant

 John R Shaffer, PhD

-Assistant Professor, Human Genetics
+Associate Professor, Human Genetics

 Vice-chair for Education, Human Genetics